 Now, here’s what you need to do if you have a data breach:

-1. Report to the authorities: You need to report the breach to your supervisory authority within 72 hours of becoming aware of it.
-That's not a lot of time, folks.
+- Report to the authorities: When a data breach occurs, organizations must report breaches to the relevant supervisory authority within 72 hours of becoming aware of it, in a timely fashion, especially if it poses a high risk to individuals’ rights and freedoms.
+That’s not a lot of time, folks.
 You need to be prepared.

 What should your breach report include?
 Here’s a quick list: